 So Retcon Punch reached out to over two dozen guests – with hugely disparate levels of experience with comics – and asked them for their opinions on the Zero Issues.
 This is your nerve center for our coverage on ALL 55 issues released in September.

 Chat Cave: Zero Month – We talked about our hopes and fears back when this was announced.

-Taylor Anderson, Freakin’ Animal Man, Tricia Aung, Scott Baumgartner, Bryan Coratti, Courtney Ehlers, Kevin Elliott, Tristan Fickes, Selene Gill, Heath Gordon, Lawton Hall, Siri Hellerman, Nick Idell, Edmond Johnson, Hesper Juhnke, Zach Kastner, Mike Logsdon, Lindsey Peterson, Pete Peterson, Pete Pfarr, Joe Picek, Nikki Royce, Jennie Seidewand, Sarah Singer, and Dave Werner
+Taylor Anderson, Freakin’ Animal Man, Tricia Aung, Scott Baumgartner, Bryan Coratti, Jack Ehlers, Kevin Elliott, Tristan Fickes, Selene Gill, Heath Gordon, Lawton Hall, Siri Hellerman, Nick Idell, Edmond Johnson, Hesper Juhnke, Zach Kastner, Mike Logsdon, Lindsey Peterson, Pete Peterson, Pete Pfarr, Joe Picek, Nikki Royce, Jennie Seidewand, Sarah Singer, and Dave Werner